 Face masks are still required indoors at service centres, i-SITEs, libraries and the Museum @ Te Ahu from Thursday 14 April.
 My Vaccine Passes are no longer required to access any council service.
 We appreciate your patience with this evolving situation.See the link below for information about our reduced hours.

 Dogs must be registered from three months of age, or as soon as they come into your possession.

 The dog registration year is 1 July to 30 June.
-Your dog must have its registration renewed each year.
+Your dog must have its registration renewed each year on or after the 1st of July.
 Owners of registered dogs will be sent a registration form so they can do this easily.

 Email the completed Dog Registration form to email@example.com.

 The registration fee needs to be paid before your dog is registered and a tag is posted.
 You can pay online, over the phone or by visiting a Council Service Centre.
 Your dog will now be deemed as registered.